-Thank you for writing in to ask the question about how to carve the pumpkin I did in the Cinnamon Pumpkin Mantou recipe recently.
-I hope that my carving experience, which uses simple cutlery to do it, be able to help you to carve your first pumpkin too.
+Thank you for writing in to ask the question about how to carve the pumpkin I showed in the Cinnamon Pumpkin Mantou recipe recently.
+I hope that my pumpkin carving experience, which uses simple daily cutlery to do it, will be able to help you carve your first pumpkin, too.

-I have always been dreaming to be able to carve a pumpkin for my home decor in October, a big orange pumpkin that you see or perhaps carved before.
-Through many years of searching in the local markets, no luck, I can’t find them selling here, except those green Japanese Pumpkins that I bought.
-I guessed that the skin of this Japanese pumpkin is thicker and should be harder for me to carve, but I don’t care much, I just want to carve on it.
+I have always dreamed of being able to carve a pumpkin for my home decor in October.
+A big orange pumpkin that you’ve seen or perhaps carved before.
+After many years of searching in the local markets with no luck, I can’t find any for sale here, except for those green Japanese pumpkins that I bought.
+I’m guessing that the skin of this Japanese pumpkin is thicker and should be harder for me to carve, but I don’t care much; I just want to carve on it.

 By the way, the pumpkin in the picture shown above is already about a week old, the color has changed and it is drying up and going to rot very soon.
 I have soaked it in the diluted bleach solution after carving to keep it staying longer but I didn’t spray the solution every day to keep it fresh and hydrated, so, it is drying up and rotting, especially under the hot and humid climate here.
 Never mind, I can always carve another one soon.